 According to WHO, over 1.3 billion people live with some form of vision impairment.
 We believe no one should feel excluded from digital experiences by means of their visual disabilities.
 UXPin Contrast Analyzer and Color Blindness Simulator are here to help you make your prototype more accessible for those with visual disabilities.

 The UXPin Color Blindness Simulator is available on Chrome and in the UXPin desktop application.

 UXPin Contrast Analyzer ensures your colors, graphics and typography work hand in hand, providing better readability and legibility.
 It is based on Web Content Accessibility Guidelines (WCAG) 2.0.
 UXPin calculates the contrast between the text and the background taking into account the size of the text.
-You can find it at the top bar next to the Preview button, where you can choose the level of conformance:
+You can find it in the bottom bar next to View Settings and choose the level of conformance:

 - Level AA requires a contrast ratio of at least 3:1 for text not smaller than 24px (18px if bolded) or 4.5:1 for text smaller than 24px

 - Level AAA requires a contrast ratio of at least 4.5:1 for text not smaller than 24px (18px if bolded) or 7:1 for text smaller than 24px

 From that moment, every time you select text UXPin will inform you whenever the contrast is insufficient with a notification in the Typography section.

 You can simulate various forms of color-blindness and create more inclusive and accessible designs without any plugins or external tools.